 Save Money by Reusing Greywater

 Reusing greywater- it's touted as being environmentally-friendly, but it's actually wallet-friendly, too.
-Learn how to reuse the greywater that your household generates, and save on your water bill.
+Learn how to reuse the greywater that your household generates, so you can start saving big on your water bill.

 What is Greywater?